Skip to content

 Handling File Uploads and Multipart Requests

-Each Request with Content-Type set to multipart/form-data is assumed to be a special request and handled in a special way.
+Each request with Content-Type set to multipart/form-data is considered a special request and is handled in a special way.

-The Body part should be a valid JSON with the following structure:
+The Body should be valid JSON with the following structure:

 {